JJ-blip/gees/README.md

 Lside.exe.config contains user changeable properties.

+## Known issues
+* Application seems to think there an update is available (tobe fixed asap, just ignore button)

 ## License
 Distributed under the GNU General Public License v3.0 License.
 See `LICENSE` for more information.
 (Whatever you do with this, keep it open source)